JFleshren/Tech-Blog/README.md

 ## Installation

 Start by installing npm modules with "npm install."
+Seed the DB with "npm run seed"
 Start the application by running "npm start."

 ## Usage

 Run the application with "npm start."
-From here, users click any of the navigation links to go to the necessary page.
-Type into the text field and submit to create a blog post.
-From here, users may add comments or delete their comments.
+From here, users can create a profile with the "Sign Up' button.
+After doing so, users can freely comment on any posts within the blog by clicking a post, entering text into the field, and clicking submit.
+If a user is an admin of the blog, they can create posts by clicking on "Dashboard."
+From here, just enter text into the fields and click submit.

 ## Credits